top of page

 I click on it.

-After reading it, I read 20 other emails and decide it is the right time to research why so many people are developing gluten allergies (seriously, why is this happening?).
+After reading it, I read 20 other emails and decided it is the right time to research why so many people are developing gluten allergies (seriously, why is this happening?).

 40 minutes pass before I snap back to reality.
 I'm supposed to be writing!

-Without guardrails, I will randomly check email throughout the day.
+Without guardrails, I will randomly check my email throughout the day.
 The result?

 Distraction.